 What are the TU COP design principles?

-Co-Creation is a key element of belonging, Targeted Universalism, and the TU COP.
-Learning in Community.
+Co-Creation.
+Real belonging isn’t designed for people—only with them–through sharing power, leadership, building consensus, bridging, and agency.
 The facilitators guide the group through the curriculum in an interactive way and with the group’s participation.
 Together we grapple with and share questions and answers, we value diverse work and lived experiences, and collaborate to address the challenges and application opportunities of TU.

 Building Relationships.
 Throughout our time together, we build connections, trust and shared context, thus paving the way for a fertile learning and problem-solving environment.

 Sharing Resources.
-We share curated resources, homework, worksheets, and shared group work.
-“Bring your own problem statement, goal or affirmative, aspirational outcome.”
-COP members will be surveyed on their hopes/aspirations and have access to exchange tools, techniques, approaches, resources, and best and next practices.
+Tools and practices should be shared.
+We curate resources, optional homework, and shared group work.
+COP members will be surveyed on their hopes/aspirations and have access to tools, techniques, approaches, resources, and best and next practices.

 Building a sense of Belonging.
-Through co-creation, collective ideation, and bridging, we can create a space where everyone belongs, participates, and is cared for, valued and heard.
-We engage in healthy dialogue, explore disagreement, and inquiry, remembering that conflict is just two ideas sharing the same space, not two people with oppositional existences.
+Through co-creation, collective emergency, and bridging, we can create a space where everyone belongs, participates, and is cared for, valued and heard.
+We engage in healthy dialogue and explore disagreement.
+As we like to say: conflict is just two ideas sharing the same space, not two people with oppositional existences.

 For more information, feel free to check out our Programs page or email us directly on our Contact Us page.
 We love questions, and we love talking about justice, belonging, and care.